juliankrispel/draft-js-flowtype-docs/readme.md

 Type: (`"handled"` \| `"not-handled"`)

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## DraftInsertionType

 A type that defines if an fragment shall be inserted before or after another fragment or if the selected fragment shall be replaced

 Type: (`"replace"` \| `"before"` \| `"after"`)

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

-##

-Copyright (c) 2013-present, Facebook, Inc.
-All rights reserved.

-This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.
-An additional grant of patent rights can be found in the PATENTS file in the same directory.

 ## DraftModifier